(Site of) Main haulage adit known as "Cartgate" at Odin Mine, Castleton, Edale

 Description

-The haulage-adit, called the Cartgate, was begun in the mid 18th century, probably as an improvement upon earlier versions and giving direct horizontal access from the mine workings beneath and behind Odin Gorge to the processing area.
-The adit was floored with boards along which four wheeled tubs full of ore or waste were dragged from the working face.
-The rock-hewn entry to the arched Cartgate lies close to Odin Cave but is now buried beneath the debris of a spar-washing plant which occupied the area adjacent to the mine-entrance, ie to the west of the road, in the 1940-50's.
-The carts passed though a tunnel under the road to reach the crushing circle.
-The east entrance to this tunnel has also been concealed, but more recently, by the construction of a turning circle for buses at the present terminal of the road.
+Cartgate was begun in the mid-18th century (probably as an improvement upon earlier versions) and gave direct horizontal access from the mine workings located beneath and behind Odin Gorge, across to the processing area (which is now located to the east of the road).
+The haulage adit was floored with boards along which four wheeled tubs full of ore or waste were dragged from the working face.
+The rock-hewn entry to the arched Cartgate would have lain close to Odin Cave but it is now buried beneath the debris of a spar-washing plant which occupied the area adjacent to the mine-entrance (i.e. to the west of the current road) in the 1940-50s.
+The carts then passed though a tunnel under the Mam Tor road (which was built in 1802) to reach the Crushing Circle.
+This tunnel was eventually filled in by the tailings from later fluorspar mining operations and the east entrance of this tunnel is also now concealed by the construction of the bus turning circle located at the present terminal of the road.

-The area of Odin mine to the east of Mam Tor road was surveyed by Tent and Peak Archaeological Trust in 1989 at scale of 1:100 however the remaining area of Odin Mine has not been surveyed, a situation which must change.
+The area of Odin mine located to the east of the current road was surveyed by Tent and Peak Archaeological Trust in 1989 at scale of 1:100.
+The remaining area of Odin Mine, however, has not been surveyed in any detail as yet.

 References